bmacnaughton/gc-simple/README.md

 # Node version support
 gc-minimal depends on a C++ extension that is compiled during installation.
 We maintain support only for node versions 8 and higher.

+# Limitations
+gc-minimal can only be invoked once per process so it's not suitable to be embedded in most libraries. it will throw an exception if it `start()` is called more than once. the appoptics-apm agent for node uses this package so if your application might use appoptics-apm then it should not use this. removing this limitation is planned but not scheduled.

+cumulative in `getCumulative()` is a bit of a misnomer.
+While the `gcTime` property is cumulative `gcCount` and the `gcTypeCounts` are incremental since the last call to `getCumulative()`. the plan is to add an option to keep all counts cumulative.